mctools/mcpl/usage_cmdline.md

 ## Quick and dirty way to get the mcpltool

-Rather than downloading the full MCPL distribution, it is possible to get hold of the _mcpltool_ command discussed in the {% include linkpaper.html subsection=2.3 linkname="paper" %} simply by downloading the single-file ("fat") versions of the code with this link: {% include linkfile.html file="src_fat/mcpltool_app_fat.c" download=true %}.
+Rather than downloading and building the full MCPL distribution, it is possible to get hold of the _mcpltool_ command discussed in the {% include linkpaper.html subsection=2.3 linkname="paper" %} simply by downloading and saving the single-file ("fat") versions of the code found at this link: {% include linkfile.html file="src_fat/mcpltool_app_fat.c" download=true %}.

 Next, compile it with the command (exchange "gcc" with the name of your compiler - e.g.
 "clang" on OSX):